bootscore/bs-cookie-settings/README.md

                 description: 'We use cookies to ensure the basic functionalities of the website and to enhance your online experience.
 You can choose for each category to opt-in/out whenever you want.
 For more details relative to cookies and other sensitive data, please read the full <a href="#yourprivacypolicy">Privacy Policy</a>.'
               }, {
                 title: 'Necessary',
-                description: 'These cookies are essential for the proper functioning of my website.
+                description: 'These cookies are essential for the proper functioning of our website.
 Without these cookies, the website would not work properly',
                 toggle: {
                   value: 'necessary',
                   enabled: true,